Cirkle (telecommunications)

-Airtel, stylized as airtel (এয়ারটেল) is a telecom sub-brand of Robi Axiata in Bangladesh, which was managed by Bharti Airtel under the banner, 'Airtel Bangladesh Limited' until November 2016.
-In November 2016, Airtel merged its operations with Robi Axiata Limited.
-Following the merger, Airtel remained as a product brand of Robi Axiata Ltd. in Bangladesh.
-Since then, Robi Axiata is the brand licensing holder for Airtel brand in Bangladesh.
-Previously Airtel Bangladesh acquired Warid Bangladesh in 2010.
-After the merge, Robi Axiata marketed Airtel as "the #1 network of friends" targeting the youth.
+Cirkle, stylized as cirkle (সার্কেল) is a telecommunications sub-brand under the Bangladeshi mobile network operator Robi Axiata PLC.
+It was formerly known as Airtel and Warid before adopting its current branding.
+The brand's parent company is majority-owned by Axiata of Malaysia and Bharti Airtel of India.

 History

+Warid Bangladesh

 In December 2005, Warid Telecom International LLC, an Abu Dhabi based consortium, paid US$50 million to obtain a GSM license from the Bangladesh Telecommunication Regulatory Commission (BTRC).
 In doing so, Warid Telecom became the sixth mobile phone operator in Bangladesh.

 Takeover by Bharti Airtel

 In 2010, Warid Telecom sold a majority 70% stake in the company to India's Bharti Airtel for US$300 million.
 Bharti's proposal also included an initial $300 million investment in Warid to create new shares in the company.
 The BTRC approved the deal on 4 January 2010.
 Bharti Airtel Limited took control of the company and its board and re-branded the company's services under its 'Airtel' brand starting on 20 December 2010.

 In March 2013, Warid Telecom sold its remaining 30% share to Bharti Airtel's Singapore-based concern Bharti Airtel Holdings Pte Limited for US$85 million.

 On 8 September 2013, Airtel Bangladesh licensed 5 MHz of the 3G spectrum for US$1.25 million.